China steps up tech scrutiny with rules over unfair competition, critical data - Up News Info

 The State Council said operators must conduct security inspections and risk assessments once a year, and should give priority to purchasing “secure and credible network products and services,” marking an elaboration on the landmark Cybersecurity Law that passed in 2017.

 The Chinese government has also taken ownership stakes in the domestic entities of social media giants ByteDance and Weibo , Reuters reported on Tuesday citing corporate filings.
-(Reporting by Josh Horwitz and Brenda Goh in Shanghai, Yingzhi Yang in Beijing; editing by Lincoln Feast and Jason Neely)
+Shares of China’s Twitter-like Weibo dropped 1.7%.
+(Reporting by Josh Horwitz and Brenda Goh in Shanghai, Yingzhi Yang in Beijing, additional reporting by Medha Singh in Bengaluru; Editing by Lincoln Feast, Jason Neely and Sherry Jacob-Phillips)

 Advertisement